vivekprm/vim-nvim-tmux-learning/neovim-learning.md

 - SHIFT + K shows the type information
 	- CTRL + o to go to the type
 	- CTRL + i to come back to previous
  - CTRL + / gives contextual help.E.g.
 When we are in telescope searching for file we see help related to it.
+ - We can check what a keymap does using :lua <command set in keymap>

 # Configure neovim
 Create init.lua file to configure Neovim